 Don’t hide behind excuses, learn your basics and use the tools you have!

-Taking myself as an example, I think I know the basics of lighting pretty well, most of the times I’m in 99% control of my lighting and can predict what it’s going to do, but nailing the shot.
-Well that’s a totally different story, I have a lot to learn and I think you never stop learning that part.
-Lighting theory etc. you can learn in a few weeks if you really go for it, but making it all click… This is also why during my workshops and videos I give more attention to the creative part than just the lighting part.
+Taking myself as an example, I think I know the basics of lighting pretty well, most of the time I’m in 99% control of my lighting and can predict what it’s going to do, but nailing the shot.
+Well, that’s a totally different story, I have a lot to learn and I think you never stop learning that part.
+Lighting theory, etc. you can learn in a few weeks if you really go for it, but making it all clicks… This is also why during my workshops and videos I give more attention to the creative part than just the lighting part.
 I think that’s the part that is often neglected.

-Make sure to check out Youtube for free videos, reviews, livestreams, vlogs etc. and of course Frank’s website and follow him on social media under Frank Doorhof (facebook, twitter, linkdin, twitter, MeWe, Instagram).
+Make sure to check out YouTube for free videos, reviews, livestreams, vlogs etc. and, of course, Frank’s website and follow him on social media under Frank Doorhof (Facebook, Twitter, Linkedin, MeWe, Instagram).